 Ice packs applied directly to the knee joint are helpful when it comes to battling swelling.
 A swollen knee after an activity means that the area has been aggravated.
 The cold temperature of the ice will help slow the rush of blood to the area and will cause the joint to calm down.

-Use a reusable ice pack, a frozen bag of vegetables, or make your own ice pack by adding ice cubes to a plastic bag.
+Use a reusable ice pack, or a frozen bag of vegetables, or make your own ice pack by adding ice cubes to a plastic bag.
 Use a barrier between the ice and your skin if it is too cold.
 Ice packs should be used for no more than 20 minutes at a time to prevent other issues.

 Icing the knee is usually done at night, or directly after activity, to help reduce swelling.
-Many of those patients looking for knee pain treatment in Kansas City are well versed in how ice can help reduce inflammation.
+Many of those patients looking for knee pain treatment in Kansas City are well-versed in how ice can help reduce inflammation.

 Heating the knee joint is a great way to help stretch the muscles and tendons within the area.
 Applying a heating pad will cause blood to rush to the area to help expand and stretch muscles.